TsFreddie/rmmv_optimization/README.md

 ## Other RPG Maker MV Games

 The `BruteForceOptimization.js` plugin is setup to be a generic RPG Maker MV plugin, however, I have not tested it on any other games.
-If you are interested in using it for your own game, I recommend reading the optimization write-up below to understand what the plugin does.
-You may need to modify the plugin to work with your game, or it may not work at all.
+If you are interested in using it for your own game, I recommend reading the plugin source code to understand what it does.

 ## Optimization Write-Up